Lyn-Em/design-system/doc/components/index.md

 problem that needs immediate attention.
 RAG indicators enhance usability by delivering quick, intuitive feedback through universally understood colors, enabling users to assess situations rapidly and prioritize actions effectively.

-## Scatter plot

-A scatter plot is a UI/UX component used to display data points on a two-dimensional graph, with each point representing a pair of values along the X and Y axes.
-It is particularly useful for visualizing the relationship or correlation between two variables, helping users identify trends, clusters, or outliers in large data sets.
-Scatter plots are often used in data analysis and statistical tools, allowing users to quickly grasp patterns or insights through the distribution and positioning of the points.
-Effective design of scatter plots includes clear axis labels, appropriate scaling, and optional data point highlights to enhance readability and interpretation.

 ## Scrollbar